Characters: Game Of Thrones Wildlings

 - Butt Monkey/The Chew Toy: Everybody hates the Cave People.

 - Did Not Think This Through: As Jon lampshades, despite being a Badass Army united under Mance Rayder, it's clear that the individual Wildlings are only out for themselves and lack any form of organisation or discipline to be truly effective as a fighting force.
-More to the point, even the children in the North grow up hearing the names, dates and locations of previous failed Wildling invasions, while Ygritte doesn't appear to be aware of any of them!.
-Some Wildings display signs of being more bloodthirsty than pragmatic.
+While even the children in the North grow up hearing the names, dates and locations of previous failed Wildling invasions, Wildlings like Ygritte don't appear to be aware of any of them, so they'll keep making the same mistakes!
+Some Wildings also display signs of being more bloodthirsty than pragmatic, which is a serious problem when you're trying to pull off a stealth attack.

 - Five-Bad Band: Of the major characters serving under Mance: